MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

    If Test Runner is running in a web browser window, you can copy a screenshot from the clipboard directly into the bug.

-1. You can see any bugs that you have reported during your test session.
+1. You can see any bugs that you reported during your test session.

    ![Bugs logged](media/run-manual-tests/RunTest_5.png)